bediger4000/heapcount/README.md

 ![example 5-value max heap](example_max_heap.png)

-The left-hand subtree has all elements greater than the elements of the right-hand subtree.
+The left-hand sub-tree has all elements greater than the elements of the right-hand sub-tree.
-I could not figure out a way to count these without algorithmically checking them, nor could I figure out some way to "flip" subtrees to get an arbitrary heap value arrangement.
+I could not figure out a way to count these without algorithmically checking them, nor could I figure out some way to "flip" sub-trees to get an arbitrary heap value arrangement.

 I decided to look at all permutations of the list of `N` integers,